-But, not all uniformities are laws.
+But we do not ordinarily believe that all uniformities are laws.

 If we discovered that every person in the room were an eldest child in a family of five, we would not think that we had discovered a law about people in the room.